 Restoration Contractor News: Flood Insurance Program Changes May Decrease the Number of Policies Pur

-We are encouraging our restoration contractor clients to tell consumers not to drop the coverage.
-Just because they no longer live in a flood zone does not mean they aren’t susceptible floods and the property destruction that comes with it.
+We encourage our restoration contractor clients to tell consumers not to drop the coverage.
+Just because they no longer live in a flood zone does not mean they aren’t susceptible to floods and the property destruction that comes with it.
 “There is no such thing as a zero flood risk,” said Lynne McChristian, the Florida representative for the Insurance Information Institute, “Low-to-moderate does not mean zero.
 Flood insurance is something everyone should consider.”